 Smiling I said, “you’ll do fine,” knowing that my secret was safe and that it wouldn’t be believed if I divulged it.

 My social awkwardness can still hold me back.
-For example, I met Morgan Housel, whom I wanted to ask a few questions, but he seemed busy and I didn’t want to impose.
+For example, I saw Morgan Housel and wanted to ask him a few questions, but he seemed busy and I didn’t want to impose.

 And I know it makes me seem detached, aloof, or arrogant at times.
-So if we met and you came away with any of those thoughts, my sincerest apologies, but be secure in the knowledge that that was not my intention, and if anything, it’s a me problem, not a you problem.
+So if we met and you came away with any of those thoughts, my sincerest apologies, but be secure in the knowledge that my intention was not to offend, and if anything, it’s a me problem, not a you problem.